meleu/meleu/README.md

 [![About Me](https://github.com/meleu/meleu/raw/master/img/AboutMe-small.gif)](https://meleu.dev/)

+I love solving problems with code.

-I'm a bachelor in Computer Science, an open source enthusiast and a problem solver.
+I'm a bachelor in Computer Science and an open source enthusiast.

 Currently focusing my energy on the JavaScript / NodeJS / ReactJS ecosystem, but I am able to work with many different programming languages.
 After all, they are tools to solve problems, and we must use the best tool for each problem.